polkadot-developers/polkadot-docs/develop/toolkit/parachains/fork-chains/chopsticks/index.md

 # Fork Live Chains with Chopsticks

-Chopsticks is a powerful tool that lets you create local copies of running Polkadot networks.
+Chopsticks is a powerful tool that lets you create local copies of running Polkadot SDK-based networks.
 By forking live chains locally, you can safely test features, analyze network behavior, and simulate complex scenarios without affecting production networks.

 ## What Can I Do with Chopsticks?